-Like seismic risk analysis, different risk assessment scales require different methods and data inputs.
-It is also worthwhile to discuss the applicability of the developed fixed asset data to risk analysis of other natural hazards (e.g., flood, wind, etc.).
-In this paper, the fixed asset model is developed based on the Level 1 data, which mainly include demographic data and fixed asset investment related statistics extracted from the national census and yearbooks but no structure characteristics.
-Therefore, the disaggregated fixed asset model based on this level of information is relatively rough.
-Previous studies (Röthlisberger et al., 2018; Wouters et al., 2021; Wu et al., 2019) suggest that to get reasonable flood risk assessment results, detailed building attributes (floor area, height) should be gained to better assess building vulnerability to flood.
-As further verified by the comparison of different exposure models for flood risk analysis in Röthlisberger et al. (2018), the estimation of exposed building values should be based on individual buildings rather than on areas of land use types.
-However, from the fixed asset data developed in this paper, we cannot directly derive the floor area or height information even at the administrative scale due to the lack of more details, let alone for individual buildings.
+of different exposure models for flood risk analysis in Röthlisberger et al. (2018), the estimation of exposed-building values should be based on individual buildings rather than on areas of land use types.
+However, from the fixed-asset data developed in this paper, we cannot directly derive the floor area or height information, even at the administrative scale, due to the lack of more details, let alone for individual buildings.
 Even at the grid level, flood loss estimation results are more sensitive to changes in exposure resolution than seismic loss estimation results.
-For example, the test by Dabbeek et al. (2021) revealed that when changing the resolution of the exposure model from 1km to 8km, the change in final overall loss is less than 5%.
-In contrast, Bouwer et al. (2009) found that using a 100-m grid instead of a 25-m grid for the same case study area resulted in increased flood damage estimates up to 50% higher.
-In the case of wind risk analysis, studies published in recent years also tend to use building level or even component level exposure data to assess wind risk (Pandolfi et al., 2022).
-Such component level building attributes cannot be derived from our current fixed asset model either.
-Therefore, we consider the fixed asset data developed in this paper is more suitable for rapid seismic loss estimation after the occurrence of damaging earthquakes in China and should be used with caution when applying it to the risk analysis of other types of natural hazards.
+For example, the test by Dabbeek et al. (2021) revealed that when changing the resolution of the exposure model from 1-8 km, the change in final seismic loss is less than 5 %.
+In contrast, Bouwer et al. (2009) found that using a 100 m instead of a 25 m exposure grid in loss estimation would result in increased flood damage estimates of up to 50 % higher.
+In the case of high-/extreme-wind risk analysis, studies published in recent years also tend to use building-level or even component-level exposure data to assess wind risk (Pandolfi et al., 2022).
+Such component-level building attributes cannot be derived from our current fixedasset model either.
+Therefore, we regard the fixed-asset data developed in this paper as more suitable for rapid seismic loss estimation after the occurrence of damaging earthquakes in China, and the data should be used with caution when applying them to risk analysis of other types of natural hazards.

-4.4 Limitations of the modelled fixed asset data
+4.4 Limitations of the modelled fixed-asset data

-Inevitable assumptions and simplifications have been made during the modelling process of the fixed asset data.
-For example, a fixed depreciation rate of 5% is uniformly applied to all provinces and periods regardless of their potential temporal and spatial differences in the depreciation rates of fixed asset types.
+Inevitable assumptions and simplifications have been made during the modelling process of the fixed-asset data.
+For example, a fixed depreciation rate of 5% is uniformly applied to all provinces and periods regardless of their potential temporal and spatial differences in the depreciation rates of fixed-asset types.
 This simplified approach may lead to skewed asset values, particularly in provinces with unique economic trajectories or asset compositions.
 For instance, in industrialized regions (such as the old industrial canters of Heilongjiang, Liaoning, and Jilin provinces in China), assets may have a shorter service life than in less industrialized provinces, affecting the accuracy of economic loss projections.
-Therefore, it is quite necessary to integrate the temporal and spatial changes in depreciation rates when modelling the net value of depreciated fixed assets, should the statistics data required to differentiate such rates be accessible for the period 1951-2020 considered in this paper.
+Therefore, it is quite necessary to integrate the temporal and spatial changes in depreciation rates when modelling the net value of depreciated fixed assets, should the statistic data required to differentiate such rates be accessible for the period 1951-2020 considered in this paper.

-As a matter of fact, in the prefecture-level fixed asset modelling work of Wu et al. (2014) for China during 1978-2012, they did develop varying depreciation rates for different provinces (see their Table 2).
-To get these depreciation rates, the residual value of the capital stock was uniformly set to be 4% of their original value, and the service lives of three different fixed asset types (construction and installation, equipment and instruments, and others) in all provinces were uniformly set as 45 years, 20 years, and 25 years, respectively.
-Then, following the expression like Eq.
-(3) in this paper, the national-average depreciation rate for each asset type was determined accordingly by Wu et al. (2014), which was 6.9%, 14.9%, and 12.1%, respectively.
-Considering the composition of fixed asset may vary across provinces, to better reflect their impact on spatial differences in depreciation rates among provinces, Wu et al. (2014) further multiplied the relative share of each fixed asset type in each province (such data are available from 1983) with its depreciate rate derived above.
-Then, the average depreciation rate can be determined for each province.
-For cross-check convenience, these provincial-level depreciation rates developed by Wu et al. (2014) are also provided in Table 4 of this paper.
+As a matter of fact, in the prefecture-level fixed-asset modelling work of Wu et al. (2014) for China during 1978- 2012, they did develop varying depreciation rates for different provinces (see their Table 2).
+To get these depreciation rates, the residual value of the capital stock was uniformly set to be 4% of its original value, and the service lives of three different fixed-asset types (construction and

+Table 3.
+Comparison of the estimated values of accumulated fixed assets (in billion Chinese yuan) in 2012 for 31 provinces of mainland China in this paper and Wu et al. (2014).

-Table 4: The provincial-level depreciation rates developed by Wu et al. (2014).
+Table 4.
+The provincial-level depreciation rates modified from Ta-ble 2 of Wu et al. (2014).